manishmadugula/Notes/SystemDesign/Notes.md

 # Misc
+- Browser is sometimes called as **user-agent**.
+- **User agent** flag in http request lets server knows from where the request came from operating system browser etc.
 - HDFS -> Distributed File System.
 - Transaction is a unit of work.
 And needs to be completed as a whole.
 The work should only be completed if all instructions inside the work are successful, else if there is some error in one of the instruction, the system should go back to previous state.
 - Each transaction should aquire a lock on the db resource which is only to be released when the entire transaction is completed, to prevent concurrent access.